SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 }
 ```

-### New Payment Card
+## New Credit Card

-Apart from saved payment cards, you can also give the user the option to enter
+Apart from saved credit cards, you can also give the user the option to enter
-new payment card details to perform the payment.
+new credit card details to perform the payment.
 There are several scenarios
 where this is relevant:
-* When you want to give a user (with or without existing saved payment cards)
+* When you want to give a user (with or without existing saved credit cards)
-the option to perform the payment with a "New Payment Card", and give them the
+the option to perform the payment with a "New Credit Card", and give them the
 option to save the new card for future payments.
 * For [verify][verify-payments] payment orders.
 * If you haven't created your payment order as
-[payer aware][payer-aware-payment-menu] and want to offer payment card "guest"
+[payer aware][payer-aware-payment-menu] and want to offer credit card "guest"
 payments, without the option to save the card for future payments.

-The new payment card payment method is represented as an available instrument
+The new credit card payment method is represented as an available instrument
 through `SwedbankPaySDK.AvailableInstrument.newCreditCard()`, and to make a new
-payment card payment, you use
+credit card payment, you use
 `SwedbankPaySDK.PaymentAttemptInstrument.newCreditCard(enabledPaymentDetailsConsentCheckbox:)`.
 The `enabledPaymentDetailsConsentCheckbox` parameter controls if the consent
 checkbox for storing the card for future payments is shown or not.
 If you